 The CPES Team

 Dr. Ungemack, of UConn Health, is a Health Services researcher specializing in substance abuse and other related public health issues.
-She is an Assistant Professor in the Department of Community Medicine and Health Care with a longstanding research portfolio working in collaboration with Connecticut state agencies to develop and implement research and evaluation projects designed to inform state substance use policy and program development.
+She is an Assistant Professor in the Department of Public Health Sciences with a longstanding research portfolio working in collaboration with Connecticut state agencies to develop and implement research and evaluation projects designed to inform state substance use policy and program development.
 These projects, both state and federally funded, have been designed to enhance the availability, accessibility and quality of substance abuse services, improve the state’s capacity to provide treatment and prevention, and assess the feasibility and effectiveness of evidence-based practices.
 In addition to epidemiologic research, she has conducted state and community-level needs assessments and evaluation studies using a variety of quantitative and qualitative methodologies, including process and outcome evaluation, special studies of high risk populations, secondary analysis of administrative and service data, social indicators analysis, and resource and readiness assessments.
 Dr. Ungemack has evaluated several demonstration projects with state and community partners intended to effect system change to build infrastructure capacity and to improve the quality of care as well as client and population outcomes.
-As faculty in the Graduate Program in Public Health, she teaches Public Health Research Methods and is Associate Director of the Master’s in Public Health (MPH) program of the UConn School of Medicine.
+As faculty in the Program in Applied Public Health Sciences, she is Associate Director of the Master in Public Health (MPH) program of the UConn School of Medicine.

 Janice is a Health Services researcher at UConn Health with 25 years of experience in program evaluation and implementation science.
 She has worked in the capacity of Trainer, Data Manager, Analyst, and Evaluator on numerous projects demonstrating the efficacy of screening and brief intervention for at-risk substance use in various health care settings, including hospitals and federally qualified health care centers (FQHCs).
 Janice has been involved several state and federally funded grant initiatives in developing training and implementation protocols for Screening and Brief Intervention services to clinicians and providers in these settings.
 She has also worked in conjunction with the World Health Organization to develop and test screening instruments and brief intervention protocols for alcohol, tobacco and other drugs.
 She was a member of the Cross-site Evaluation Team responsible for the evaluation of the first and third cohorts of the SAMHSA-funded SBIRT programs across the country and currently works to evaluate and provide guidance to several SAMHSA-funded initiatives around SBIRT, substance misuse and treatment effectiveness.
 She maintains her Certification in Public Health (CPH), is a member of the Society of Clinical Research Associates (SOCRA) and is a member of Delta Omega, the Honorary Society in Public Health (Beta Rho chapter).
 Janice is responsible for dataset acquisition and analysis for CPES.